lincolncpp/grape2d/README.md

 ```
 git clone https://github.com/lincolncpp/grape2d
 ```
-Next, use the make command and you are done
+Then, use the make command to build it
 ```
 make
 ```